 In short order, I headed straight for AMIA, where I caught up with Ariel Eichbaum, the organization’s president.
 “There’s no basis for saying the attack was anti-Semitic,” he told me, adding that the assailants didn’t paint swastikas or anti-Semitic symbols in Davidovich’s home.
 The incident, he declared, was simply one of many highlighting the general level of insecurity in Argentina, a country which finds itself in the midst of economic crisis.

 Whatever the case, anti-Semitism is on the rise in Argentina.
 According to statistics, anti-Semitic incidents rose by 14 percent in 2017 in relation to the previous year.
 Recently, a swastika was spray-painted on a Jewish-owned hair salon in Buenos Aires, and neo-Nazi pamphlets were distributed in the area.
-In another case, a cantor was attacked after attending Shabat while returning home.
-And, in a more recent twist, anti-Semitism has been increasing on the internet, too.
+In another case, a cantor was attacked while returning home from Shabat.
+And, in a more recent twist, anti-Semitism has been increasing on the internet.

 DAIA, or the Delegation of Israeli-Argentina Associations, shares offices in the same high security building as AMIA.
-Marisa Braylan, who is director of DAIA’s Center of Social Studies, told me that her organization receives such complaints from outside provinces.
-“We are convinced there are more complaints than what actually winds up getting reported,” she added ominously, since many people are either fearful or passive about bringing attention to such abuses.
+Marisa Braylan, director of DAIA’s Center of Social Studies, told me her organization receives word of such incidents from outside provinces.
+“We are convinced there are more complaints than what actually winds up getting reported,” she said, adding that many people are either fearful or ambivalent when it comes to bringing attention to such abuses.

 Coming to Terms with the “Tragic Week”